MercersKitchen/Introductory-CS/README.md

 Android App Development in Synchronous or A-Synchronous Engagement

 **Purpose**: laying out an information Webpage or Simple Website, hosted remotely on GitHub & using GitHub as version control and deployment
 - Integration of GitHub, Atom, and Local Rendering to prototype with HTML and inline CSS
+- See GitHub instruction about web hosting

 **Purpose**: Coding to unknown android device
 - Introduction to device permissions & data ownership